roman-milk/roman-milk.github.io/surrounded.md

+===

- ****** Surrounded Ch.
-03 ****** byTheTalkMan© Katie's lips met mine in a fiery kiss.
+Katie's lips met mine in a fiery kiss.
 Her tongue met mine as her soft lips pressed against mine.
 As me and my sister-in-law made out, Michelle kept herself busy.
 I felt her lips attach to my neck, sucking at my flesh as my mouth was busy with Katie.
 Katie moved in front of me, trying to box Michelle out, but Michelle wasn't having it.
 She kept one of her hands against my back, keeping a firm grip as she sucked at my neck.
 Katie wrapped her arms around my neck possessively as our kiss became deeper.
 My sister-in-law's tongue mashed against mine as we swapped spit.
 Her moans echoed in my mouth, as my grunts no doubt did with her.
 This was a long-awaited, full-on, no boundaries, separated- for-a-week-and-desperate-for-rough-sex kinda kiss.
 We could have fallen completely into the passion, the need of this nasty kiss, at least until we were suddenly pulled apart.

  "Aaah!"
 Katie called out.
 As my eyes opened, I realized Michelle had taken a handful of Katie's hair and yanked it back.
 Katie's head was forced back, pulled back as Michelle became aggressive.
 Before I could react, Michelle took Katie's place, jamming her tongue down my throat.
 Michelle's tongue coiled around mine as her soft lips pressed into me, eager to out-kiss Katie.
 She pressed her body against mine, my cock pressing into her belly, her huge, bra- clad breasts pressing into my chest.
 Like before, I could have fallen completely into the passion, but the instant before I could, we were once again interrupted.